 1. Pick a short lick out of the song ‘For the Love of God’

 While you can pick a lick out of any other song, as a starting point I recommend this song.
 The ‘Passion and Warfare’ album is an iconic Vai album so getting your hands on the transcriptions of that album will give you great insights into Vai’s playing style.
 Check out the official transcription book here.

 2. Have a listen to other guitarists attempting that lick

-The reason why I recommended ‘For the Love of God’ is because there are a lot of covers of it on YouTube from guitarists of varying skill levels.
+The reason why I recommended ‘For the Love of God’ is that there are a lot of covers of it on YouTube from guitarists of varying skill levels.
 Search for ‘For the love of god cover’ in YouTube and you’ll see a big list of covers from different guitarists.